github/swift-style-guide/README.md

 Use `let foo = …` over `var foo = …` wherever possible (and when in doubt).
 Only use `var` if you absolutely have to (i.e. you *know* that the value might change, e.g. when using the `weak` storage modifier).

-_Rationale:_ The intent and meaning of both keywords is clear, but *let-by-default* results in safer and clearer code.
+_Rationale:_ The intent and meaning of both keywords are clear, but *let-by-default* results in safer and clearer code.

 A `let`-binding guarantees and *clearly signals to the programmer* that its value will never change.
 Subsequent code can thus make stronger assumptions about its usage.